 Closed: Public Holidays and weekends

-MHAC is located in 78 United Nations Crescent off UN Avenue, Gigiri.
-Its easily accessible by public transport, board matatus that ply Limuru roas, alight at UNEP stage, walk or take taxi/boda boda to MHAC.
+MHAC is located at 78 United Nations Crescent off UN Avenue, Gigiri.
+It's easily accessible by public transport, board matatus that ply Limuru road, alight at UNEP stage, walk or take taxi/boda boda to MHAC.